 When used responsibly, a credit card can help you finance new purchases, shop securely or earn rewards in exchange for spending.
 Here’s a closer look at modern credit cards and what you need to know about them.

-Common credit card charges
+Common credit card fees

 Here are some common charges you might encounter on your credit card: